-Standards CE-S1 Maximum height Coastal environment The maximum height of any new building or structure above ground level is 5m and must not exceed the height of the nearest ridgeline, headland or peninsula.
-Any extension to a building or structure must not exceed the height of the existing building above ground level or exceed the height of the nearest ridgeline, headland or peninsula.
+Standards Standards CE-S1 Maximum height Coastal environment The maximum height of any new building or structure above ground level is 5m and must not exceed the height of the nearest ridgeline, headland or peninsula; and Any extension to a building or structure must not exceed the height of the existing building above ground level or exceed the height of the nearest ridgeline, headland or peninsula.
 This standard does not apply to: i.
-The Orongo Bay zone Where the standard is not met, matters of discretion are restricted to: Not applicable CE-S2 Colours and materials Coastal environment The exterior surfaces of buildings or structures shall: 1. be constructed of materials and/or finished to achieve a reflectance value no greater than 30%.
-2. have an exterior finish within Groups A, B or C as defined within the BS5252 standard colour palette.
-Where the standard is not met, matters of discretion are restricted to: Not applicable CE-S3 Earthworks or indigenous vegetation clearance Coastal environment Any earthworks or indigenous vegetation clearance must (where relevant): not occur in outstanding natural character areas. not exceed a total area of 50m2 for 10 years from the notification of the District Plan in an area of high natural character. not exceed a total area of 400m2 for 10 years from the notification of the District Plan in an area outside high or outstanding natural character areas. not exceed a cut height or fill depth of 1m. screen any exposed faces.
+The Orongo Bay zone.
+Where the standard is not met, matters of discretion are restricted to: Not applicable CE-S2 Colours and materials Coastal environment The exterior surfaces of buildings or structures shall: 1. be constructed of materials and/or finished to achieve a reflectance value no greater than 30%; and 2. have an exterior finish within Groups A, B or C as defined within the BS5252 standard colour palette.
+Where the standard is not met, matters of discretion are restricted to: Not applicable CE-S3 Earthworks or indigenous vegetation clearance Coastal Any earthworks or indigenous vegetation clearance must (where relevant): 1. not occur in outstanding natural character areas; and 2. not exceed a total area of: a.
+50m2 for 10 years from the notification of the District Plan in an area of high natural character; or b.
+400m2 for 10 years from the notification of the District Plan in an area outside high or outstanding natural character areas; and 3. not exceed a cut height or fill depth of 1m; and 4. screen any exposed faces.
 Note: The NESF requires a 10m setback from any natural wetland in respect of earthworks or vegetation clearance and may require consent from the Regional Council.
-Where the standard is not met, matters of discretion are restricted to: Not applicable
+Where the standard is not met, matters of discretion are restricted to: Not applicable i.
+A land use activity or subdivision may be subject to more than one hazard.
+Where this occurs, the most stringent activity status applies.
+Rules relating to other natural hazards, are located in the Natural Hazards chapter.